 Music has a unique place at the heart of life on our campus at Colinton Road in Edinburgh.
 Being in one place means that pupils from as young as four are able to participate in the magic of music.

-Curricular music starts in Preschool; and our youngest can also start individual music tuition based on the Suzuki method to learn violin, viola, cello and flute.
+Curricular music starts in Preschool; and our youngest can also start individual music tuition based on the Suzuki method to learn violin, viola and cello.
 This approach, pioneered by Shinichi Suzuki promotes not only an accelerated way to learn an instrument but also helps a child’s development.
-At Watson’s, we have seven specialist Suzuki teachers.
+At Watson’s, we have five specialist Suzuki teachers.

 The opening of our new John Martin Building in the Junior School last year marked a significant investment in music facilities for the Junior School.
 Two stunning, airy music-making classrooms and six individual tuition spaces have put music physically at the heart of our primary school.
 A clever space as you come into the new building provides a ready-made platform for performance, too.